MicrosoftDocs/sdk-api/sdk-api-src/content/ktmw32/nf-ktmw32-createenlistment.md

 #### - EnlistmentKey [in, optional]

 A pointer to a user-defined structure used by the RM that is returned when a notification is sent in the
-      <a href="https://msdn.microsoft.com/library/windows/hardware/ff564813">TRANSACTION_NOTIFICATION</a> structure.
+      <a href="https://msdn.microsoft.com/4f87de9d-a068-4ab9-8f38-b75f20552b1d">TRANSACTION_NOTIFICATION</a> structure.
 This is
       typically used to associate a private structure  with this specific transaction.

+#### - lpEnlistmentrAttributes [in, optional]

+A pointer to a <a href="https://msdn.microsoft.com/56b5b350-f4b7-47af-b5f8-6a35f32c1009">SECURITY_ATTRIBUTES</a>
+      structure that contains the security attributes for the enlistment manager.
+Specify
+      <b>NULL</b> to obtain the default attributes.

 ## -returns